Guilded-NET/Guilded-NET.github.io/references/BaseGuildedClient.md

 Implements [System.IDisposable](https://docs.microsoft.com/en-us/dotnet/api/System.IDisposable 'System.IDisposable')
 ### Remarks
-A base that adds a layer to Guilded API wrapping.

-This is a base for all Guilded clients.
+The base that adds a layer to Guilded API wrapping.
+This is used in all Guilded.NET clients.

 | Constructors | |
 | :--- | :--- |